SodertornHB/online-payment/README.md

 - Open appsettings.json and update the fields with your specific settings as follows:

 #### 2. Database Connection
-- Under ConnectionStrings, replace SERVER_NAMEwith the name of your database server and DATABASE_NAMEwith the name of your database.
+- Under ConnectionStrings, replace SERVER_NAMEwith the name of your database server and DATABASE_NAME with the name of your database.

 #### 3. Application Settings
-**- Host**: Specify the host URL where your application will be running.
+**Host**: Specify the host URL where your application will be running.
-**- Name**: Enter a name for your application.
+**Name**: Enter a name for your application.
-**- KeepLogsInDays**: Define the number of days to retain logs.
+**KeepLogsInDays**: Define the number of days to retain logs.
-**- KeysFolder**: Specify the folder path where any necessary keys are stored.
+**KeysFolder**: Specify the folder path where any necessary keys are stored.

 #### 4. IP Blocking Options
-**- BlockedIPs**: If there are any IP addresses you want to block, add them here as a list.
+**BlockedIPs**: If there are any IP addresses you want to block, add them here as a list.

 #### 5. Koha API Settings
-**- Endpoint**: Enter the endpoint URL for your Koha API.
+**Endpoint**: Enter the endpoint URL for your Koha API.
-**- UserName and Password**: Enter the credentials for accessing the Koha API.
+**UserName and Password**: Enter the credentials for accessing the Koha API.
-**- LibraryId**: Set the ID of your library within Koha.
+**LibraryId**: Set the ID of your library within Koha.
-**- OpacHost**: Specify the OPAC host URL.
+**OpacHost**: Specify the OPAC host URL.

 #### 6. Swish API Settings
-**- Endpoint**: Enter the Swish API endpoint URL.
+**Endpoint**: Enter the Swish API endpoint URL.
-**- PayeeAlias**: Enter your Swish Payee Alias (Swish number).
+**PayeeAlias**: Enter your Swish Payee Alias (Swish number).
-**- CallbackUrl**: Specify the URL that Swish should call upon successful payment.
+**CallbackUrl**: Specify the URL that Swish should call upon successful payment.
-**- Currency**: Define the currency code (e.g., SEK for Swedish kronor).
+**Currency**: Define the currency code (e.g., SEK for Swedish kronor).
-**- Message**: Provide a default message to display on Swish payments.
+**Message**: Provide a default message to display on Swish payments.

 #### 7. Certification Authentication
-**- Certification**: Specify the file name of the Swish certificate used for authentication.
+**Certification**: Specify the file name of the Swish certificate used for authentication.
-**- Passphrase**: Enter the passphrase for the certificate, if applicable.
+**Passphrase**: Enter the passphrase for the certificate, if applicable.
-**- Thumbprint**: If using thumbprint-based authentication, enter the certificate thumbprint here.
+**Thumbprint**: If using thumbprint-based authentication, enter the certificate thumbprint here.

 Once configured, the application will use these settings to connect with the necessary services and authenticate as required.